Youth Development Software FAQ

 By utilizing this basic data with the student evaluations, directors keep operations flowing smoothly, plus see which teachers / mentors are the most effective and who might need additional support.

 SETS’ management reports help administrators ensure program fidelity to standards while controlling costs by reducing paperwork and redundancies.

 SETS generates more funding by verifying the efficacy of the program to potential funders.

 1. The Student Observation Scale (completed by teacher / mentor) 2.
 The Self Esteem Scale (completed by students), 3.
 The Student Assessment Scale (completed by an adult with knowledge of the student’s behavior).

 SETS also contains a Staff Assessment Scale for tracking and assessment of teachers and staff.

-SETS utilizes anchor points to ensure consistent scoring of students' progress among teachers and staff.
+SETS utilizes anchor points to ensure consistent scoring of students' progress.
 (We can show you this in a tour).

 Goals are designed to be achievable by the next observation, thus improving short-term success levels that motivates the student toward self sufficiency in successful learning.
-Achievement levels of the preceding period’s goals are also scored.
+Achievement levels of the goals of the preceding period are also scored.

 On-screen guidelines facilitate the setting of clear, attainable goals and for scoring the goals’ attainment.
 All of this information – qualitative and quantitative – is automatically included when evaluation reports are compiled.
 Funders love this combination of quantitative and qualitative information.